Karnik2001/CustomerClustering/README.md

 # Cluster of Customer Mall Credit

-Clustering is a technique used in data science field to segement data into several groups of similarity.
+The purpose of this project is to analyze data using a technique called clustering to find Clustering is a technique used in data science field to segement data into several groups of similarity.